Infoland/iProva-REST-API-examples/README.md

 When a 4xx or 500 HTTP status code is returned the response body contains a json object describing the error as specific as possible without exposing too much information.
 See the [Client errors][client_errors] page for detailed information per client error.

 ## Authentication
-There are four ways to authenticate yourself.
+There are five ways to authenticate yourself.
 When the authentication fails a 401 Unauthorized HTTP status code wil be returned.
+The ways to authenticate are documenten in [Authentication][authentication].

-### Via Token (preferred authentication method for trusted applications)
+- Via an app registration (preferred authentication method for trusted applications)
-The token can be sent via the Authorization header with the string "token" followed by the token id. `Authorization: token e8f66f95-7ab2-404e-b557-879788b900de`.
-For more information about token authentication see [Tokens][Tokens]

-### Via Credentials (Basic authentication)
-If the username and password of a user are known these credentials can be directly used to authenticate the user via the Authorization header via basic authetication.
-The header should contain the string "Basic" followed by a base64 encoded string containing the credentials in the following format `<username>:<password>` `Authorization: Basic ai50Lmtpcms6UEAkJHcwcmQ=`.
-See also https://datatracker.ietf.org/doc/html/rfc7617

-Of course the consumer should keep in mind that this would require the password to be sent via a http header, so only use this in combination with HTTPs.

-### Via a JWT bearer token (preferred way of connecting as a specific user)
+- Via JWT bearer token (preferred way of connecting as a specific user)
-When a token is issued, you can use this token to authenticate the user.
-The header should contain the string "bearer" followed by the token. `Authorization: bearer <mytoken>`.

-Of course the consumer should keep in mind that this would require the token to be sent via a http header, so only use this in combination with HTTPs.

-For more information about JWT bearer token authentication see [Bearer Tokens][BearerTokens]
+- Via basic credentials
+- Via token (preferred authentication method to login via an url to a Zenya page)

-### Via a cookie
+- Via cookie
-When the user is already logged in, the product has set an authentication cookie in the browser.
-When accessing the API when this cookie is set the API will automatically authenticate you using this cookie.

-### Two factor authentication
-To be able to make calls to the API with a user for which two factor authentication is enabled, you need to pass an extra Http header containing the current security code.
-This header is called "x-two-factor-code".
-The value of this header should be the current code.

-To avoid having to enter a new verification code each 30 seconds, you can use the bearer_tokens route to get a bearer token for the user with two factor authentication enabled.
-All subsequent calls can be authenticated using bearer authorization, without having to specify a security code anymore.

-### Query parameter
-When you go to a Zenya url you can pass a [token][Tokens] in the url `?token=<token>` which logs you in automatically.

 ## Icons
 Resources can have an icon.
 These are represented in two types: an icon dto or the name of the icon.